[ Printer Friendly Version ] [ Report Abuse ]

-Hogwart’s has a new couple folks!
-This is no big news since people regularly hook up, break up, make up, and etcetera, etcetera; however, these two are quite special and have each had their share of limelight.
+Hogwarts has a new couple folks!
+This is no grand news since people regularly hook up, break up, make up, and etcetera, etcetera; however, these two are quite special and have each had their share of limelight.
 Can you guess who these “lovebirds” are?
 Need a clue?
-You may have seen them around, especially since a few days ago they made a scene during breakfast at the Great Hall.
+You may have seen them around, especially since a few days ago they made quite scene during breakfast at the Great Hall.

 If you guessed Albus Potter and Aaliyah Herseth, you are correct!
 These two are now what we all call the “it couple.”
-Students are already thinking they can also be Hogwart’s new “golden couple.”
+Students are already believing that they can be Hogwart’s new “golden couple” as well.
 After the smashing James Potter and Gabby Herseth broke up, the seats of king and queen seem to be open.
 But do these dark-haired cuties have what it takes to be the miraculous golden couple?
-The answer is... probably not.
+Here at the Ronan daily, we sadly have to inform you that we think not.

 Looking at history and personality of the two, they seem the clash.
 And when people clash, they also burn.
 They both may be sixth years; however, they come from different houses.
 One comes from the devilish, cunning Slytherin while the other hails from the studious and quite snobby Ravenclaw.
 How does this fit?
 It doesn’t.